Super Sentai Mostly Self-Contained Entries VS. Power Rangers' Timeline (Save A Few Entries) May Be Due To Cultural Differences

 Even when the series began introducing entirely new sets of Ranger teams, they made it clear that their stories all took place within the same world.
 This was really emphasized with anniversary specials like “Forever Red” and “Once a Ranger.”
 Beast Morphers and Dino Furyf made the effort to include many references and Easter eggs to past seasons, which was some great fanservice for long-time viewers.

 However, that didn't sit well with Jeff of Dryed Mangoez.
 Jeff was a longtime Power Rangers fan but developed some indifference.
-In my case, I dare say that I don't like Power Rangers even if it's a licensed adaptation or localization.
+In my case, I still don't like Power Rangers even if it's a licensed adaptation or localization.
 If there was any good reason why I watched The Toys That Made Us -- I simply wanted to understand the international market more.
 Super Sentai was too Asian for the American market.
 Toei allowed the transaction between them and Saban.
-Interestingly, Saban was working with a Marvel license back in the 1990s.
-I still feel Saban's adaptations of X-Men and Spider-Man are way better than most adaptations.
-IMHO, I feel Power Rangers Beast Morphers got ruined by too many throwbacks to previous seasons.
+Saban was working with a Marvel license back in the 1990s.
+Saban's adaptations of X-Men and Spider-Man are way better than most adaptations.
+Power Rangers Beast Morphers got ruined by too many throwbacks to previous seasons IMHO.

 That would explain why Power Rangers ran differently than Super Sentai during the 1990s.
 Mighty Morphin' was supposed to end but the popularity was too hot.
 Toei decided to make footage for Saban-only use -- the same thing they did for WEP for Lion Voltron.
 There's the Zordon arc which was a long-running story.
 Mighty Morphin' Season 2 featured the American-only Lord Zedd and replaced the Dinozords with the Thunderzords.
 Thunderzord footage was taken from Gosei Sentai Dairanger.
 However, it can be seen that Kyoryu Sentai Zyuranger up to Denji Sentai Megaranger were all self-contained from each other.
 That reminds me that the long-running Zordon storyline is one reason why I dislike Power Rangers.
 It doesn't help to see the finale PER SHOW from Zyuranger up to Megaranger contributes to it.
 The yearly cast change is more welcome than cast recycling.
 However, American shows tend to overextend when popularity kicks in.
 That can also help explain why Power Rangers' Zordon arc happened!
 Super Sentai did no such thing as each series barely references the previous -- all except for Sun Vulcan to Denji Sentai Denziman or certain anniversary seasons.